Massive IoT Access With NOMA in 5G Networks and Beyond Using Online Competitiveness and Learning: Learning Algorithms

 \subsection{Tabular-based Distributed Learning}

 We use the tabular Q-learning algorithm~\cite{10.5555/551283}.
 The Q-learning algorithm is called \textsc{ql} and it proceeds in episodes.
-In each episode, each device $i$ chooses an $\mathbf{s}_i$-$\mathbf{t}_i$ path, receives a reward and updates its Q-table.
+In each episode, each device $i$ chooses an $\mathbf{s}_i$-$\mathbf{t}_i$ path, receives a reward, and updates its Q-table.
 Precisely, each device $i$ has a Q-table $Q_i(s,a)$ that measures the quality of a state-action combination $(s,a)$, where $s$ represents a node in the TG $i$ and $a$ represents a chosen transmission power in state $s$.
 For each episode, each device $i$ starts the learning in the initial state $\mathbf{s}_i$.
 For each step in that episode, that is for each frame $t$, device $i$ chooses a possible action (according to its state) using the epsilon-greedy approach and moves to the next state $s'$.
-Once all devices choose their actions, the BS runs the online competitive algorithm \textsc{bms} in frame $t$ and fed back the rewards to each device (device $i$ receives the NSD in frame $t$).
-Next, each device move to the next state and updates its Q-table.
+Once all devices choose their actions, the BS runs the online competitive algorithm, \textsc{bms}, in frame $t$ and fed back the rewards to each device (device $i$ receives the NSD in frame $t$).
+Next, each device moves to the next state and updates its Q-table.
 As soon as the last frame is reached and the Q-table is updated, the devices move to the next episode and the Q-learning algorithm continues.
-Updating the Q-table is done as follows:
+Updating the Q-table is done as follows: $Q(s,a)\gets Q(s,a)+\alpha(r+\max_{a}Q(s',a)-Q(s,a))$.
 The per-episode complexity of \textsc{ql} is given by $\mathscr{O}(knm\lg m)$, where $\mathscr{O}(nm\lg m)$ is the complexity of applying \textsc{bms} in each frame and updating the Q-table.